-Siemens Lifts Lid On Its Energy Future: 4 Takeaways
+Siemens Offers Glimpse of Its Energy Future: 4 Takeaways

-Two capital markets days in the space of a week have offered a forensic look at wind turbine supplier Siemens Gamesa and its new parent company, Siemens Energy.
-The latter’s IPO is now just weeks away, planned for September 28, and after much speculation, guesswork and a change in leadership, Siemens' wider role in the energy transition is becoming clearer.
+Two capital market days in the space of a week have offered a forensic look at wind turbine supplier Siemens Gamesa and its new parent company, Siemens Energy.
+The latter’s initial public offering is now just weeks away, planned for September 28, and after much speculation, guesswork and a change in leadership, Siemens' wider role in the energy transition is becoming clearer.

 The new company brings together Siemens' gas turbines and power transmission units as well as Siemens Gamesa, which was formed when Siemens merged its wind turbine business with Spanish rival Gamesa in 2017.
 Siemens AG continues to own 67 percent of Siemens Gamesa.

 This month's IPO will see Siemens Energy floating 55 percent of its shares.
-Siemens and its pension trust will initially retain a 45 percent stake, but will sell it down to 25 percent over the next 12-18 months.
+Siemens and its pension trust will initially retain a 45 percent stake, but it will sell that down to 25 percent over the next 12 to 18 months.

-It's expected to be one of the largest IPOs of the year, let alone the energy sector.
+It's expected to be one of Europe's largest IPOs of the year, let alone in the energy sector.

 The hard sell is now underway convincing potential investors that it's a good idea to house all of Siemens' energy businesses — clean and less so — under one roof.
+Here are four takeaways.

 1. New company still has a foot planted in fossil fuels

-Cleaner coal, more efficient gas, hydrogen conversions, modern grids and lots of renewable (wind) capacity: this is Siemens’s interpretation of the energy transition it would seem.
+Cleaner coal, more efficient gas, hydrogen conversions, modern grids and lots of renewable (wind) capacity: This is Siemens’ interpretation of the energy transition, it would seem.

 Siemens Energy CEO Christian Bruch has defended the firm's ongoing activity in fossil fuels, stressing that it must remain committed to its customers during the transition to renewable energy.